Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Numerical simulations and results

-{\it Absence of subdiffusion.} For times $t \ll \tau$, the MSD shows a ballistic behavior, $\sim t^2$, which saturates to a constant value at $t \sim \tau$.
+We estimate the MSD for gasket S$_9$ (Fig.~\ref{fig_dipole_gen_9}) for different force parameters.
+For times $t \ll \tau$, the MSD shows a ballistic behavior, $\sim t^2$, which saturates to a constant value at $t \sim \tau$.
 Both the existence of the early ballistic motion and the {\it absence} of the intermediate subdiffusion regime for the Sirepinski gasket where $1-d_s/2-d_s/d_l=-0.5464<0$, are in accord with the analytical predictions.